 Executive Summary

-The Exchange Analysis that was requested in March 2016, and carried out in summer 2016, following User Test methodology has confirmed that Trilogue Table Exchanges - encapsulated directly in an editor - are welcomed by users.
+The Exchange Analysis that was requested in March 2016, and carried out in summer 2016, following the User Test methodology has confirmed that Trilogue Table Exchanges - encapsulated directly in an editor - are welcomed by the users.

-During the analysis, it became apparent that there is an overwhelming user support to build a fit-for-purpose tool for work on, exchange and discover content and versions of Trilogue Tables.
+During the analysis, it became apparent that there is an overwhelming user support to build a fit-for-purpose tool for the work on the Trilogue Tables and the exchange and discovery of the content.
 This mostly points to weaknesses in the current setup that is limited by file-based exchanges of MS Word content, where users are personally responsible for maintenance of every aspect of the table.

 Automatic presentation persistence frees users to concentrate on work that brings the most Business Benefits - changes to content of the table.
-Filtering, allowing a dynamic presentation of any subset of the content, and eases content discovery that in turn can translate into a better worded compromise.
+Filtering, allowing a dynamic presentation of any subset of the content, eases content discovery that in turn can translate into a better worded compromise.
 Consolidation available at any moment of the process also helps to build a more legally sound compromise.

 Automated content versioning allows each institution to design internal archiving processes following own specifications.
-A concise email based internal notifications keep users informed of major state changes to a Trilogue Table and maintain the sense of control that user had with file-based MS Word process.
+A concise, email based, internal system of notifications keep users informed of major state changes to a Trilogue Table and maintains the sense of control that the users had with file-based MS Word process.

 --

-Following the exchange feasibility and an early feature set confirmation in both participating institutions, the Business Responsible of the process will look at an appropriate setup for the IT project that would follow on the early positive outcome.
+Following the exchange feasibility analysis and an early feature set confirmation in both participating institutions, the Business Responsible of the process will look at an appropriate setup for the IT project that would follow on the early positive outcome.

 An attempt should be made to help transition current MS Word based legislative process, including Trilogue Tables, into an open structured format that would allow to build new, previously unavailable services.